-Historicism has many definitions and usages in scholarship.
-For our courses's broadest purposes, historicism is literature read with history, especially cultural history.
+Historicism has many definitions and uses in scholarship.
+Broadly, historicism is literature read with history, especially cultural history (both past and present).

-In historicist literary studies, creative-writing genres continue to dominate reading lists, but historical, economic, legal, and government documents may also be read as literary texts.
+In historicist studies of literature, creative-writing genres continue to dominate reading lists, but historical, economic, legal, and government documents are also read as literary texts.
 For example, Harriet Beecher Stowe's Uncle Tom's Cabin might be read with Lincoln's Emancipation Proclamation.
 Instead of independent or autonomous literary texts expressing their own unique meanings, texts are read together, intertextually.

 How literature and history may interact through historicism:

 A literary text may be related to history then or now.